sweattep/modern_quotes/README.md

 >As a senior executive, you get paid to make a small number of high quality decisions

+>Great things are not done by impulse, but by a series of small things brought together.

 >Every person can be a user, creator and owner of data.
 Therefore, the new oil has been completely democratised and decentralised

 >I wouldn't trust myself to write a C++ HTTP application and expose it to the web